 - Execute your event - Speakers and organizers should meet at least 20 minutes before the event starts

-- Assess - Discuss with your team what could have gone better, what went awesome, different ideas for the next event, possibly assess attendees to see if you met the goals that you originally set
+- Assess - Discuss with your team what could have gone better, what went awesome, and different ideas for the next event, and possibly assess attendees to see if you met the goals that you originally set

 - Celebrate your successes - It is so important to celebrate things that went well.
 Make sure your team feels appreciated and valued.

 - Update your organization’s website and social media pages - Stay active online!

 - Create new goals and objectives for your organization

 - Create communication guidelines

 - Build and maintain trust - Figure out ways to connect with each other.
 This could include icebreakers and/or teambuilders.
 If you need help, reach out to Student Life staff.